open-actuarial/open-actuarial-site/docs/getting_started_python.rst

 #.
 Start by `learning the basics <learning_python_basics_>`_ of the language and the syntax.
 #.
 Familiarise yourself with the `Python packages <python_for_data_analysis_>`_ that will be useful for actuarial analyses
 #.
 Force yourself to use it for some real work, something simple that you may normally have used Excel for
 #.
-Learn some intermediate Python so that you can implement projects more efficiently
+Learn some intermediate Python (e.g. generators, docstrings, decorators, etc) so that you can implement projects more efficiently
 #.
 Read others code to understand how to get the most out of the language

+There are plenty of options for in-person training courses if you feel that

 Following the steps above should get you well on your way but don't stop there:

 #.
 Seek out other Python users for tips
+#.
+Watch `videos <python_videos_>`_
 #.
 Look at projects available online for ideas
 #.
 Join a local community (e.g PyData) to find Python users in your area and learn from them
 #.
 Look at Kaggle competition entries and blogs